ThemeZee/palm-beach/readme.txt

 == Changelog ==

+= 1.0.7 =
+* added new theme setting to display tagline
+* added editor shortcuts and instant live preview for site title and tagline in Customizer
+* changed demo links in Customizer and Theme Info

 = 1.0.6 =
 * added setting to insert a custom Blog Title
 * improved styling of Magazine Widgets
 * improved responsive design for smaller devices
 * fixed search template headings